 The state of Alaska requires testators to be at least 18 and must have the will signed by at least two witnesses.
 Oral wills are valid if they pertain to mariners at sea or military service members in active duty.

 Additional details of Alaska's laws concerning wills are listed below.
-See FindLaw's Making a Will section for additional articles.
+See FindLaw's Making a Will section for additional articles or click here to create will in Alaska.

 Note: State laws are subject to change at any time through the decisions of higher courts, the enactment of new legislation, and other means.
 While we strive to ensure the accuracy of these pages, you also may want to contact an Alaska estate planning attorney or conduct your own legal research to verify the state law(s) you are researching.